BurningFalls/burningfalls.github.io/_posts/2022년 4월/2022-04-19-dart2-intro-to-dart-for-java-developers.md

 ---
 title: "[Dart] Intro to Dart for Java Developers"
-excerpt: "Samples & tutorials > Codelabs > Intro to Dart for Java Developers"
+excerpt: "Samples & tutorials > Codelabs > List of Dart codelabs > Intro to Dart for Java Developers"
 date: 2022-04-19
 last_modified_at: 2022-04-19
 categories: